JohnCoconut/devops/kubernetes/coreos/README.md

 References:
   * [https://coreos.com/kubernetes/docs/latest/openssl.html](https://coreos.com/kubernetes/docs/latest/openssl.html)
   * [http://blog.lwolf.org/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster/](http://blog.lwolf.org/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster/)
-  * hash table is used here(only available in bash 4.x). see this [stackoverflow answer](http://stackoverflow.com/questions/1494178/how-to-define-hash-tables-in-bash/3467959#3467959) on how to use it bash.
+  * hash table is used here(only available in bash 4.x). see this [stackoverflow answer](http://stackoverflow.com/questions/1494178/how-to-define-hash-tables-in-bash/3467959#3467959) on how to use it in bash.